oussbf/Blog/content/home/experience.md

         Responsibilities include:

         * Deploying of infrastructure and technologies for a SOC as a Service
-        * assigned to an Active Directory penetration testing.
+        * assigned to an Active Directory penetration testing

 ---